 Studies suggest that patients who have their blood clots successfully removed using pharmacomechanical catheter-directed thrombolysis (PCDT) and related techniques may be less likely to develop PTS.

 Pharmacomechanical catheter-directed thrombolysis (PCDT) refers to the injection of clot-busting drug (such as TPA) directly into the blood clot through a specially-designed, catheter-mounted device that may also break up the clot and/or remove the clot fragments.

 This latest technology to combat DVT and its consequences has been utilized by the Interventional Radiology Division since its inception.
-Our technique is minimally invasive, utilizing a small incision behind the knee.
-Whereas other institutions may take days to treat DVT, with our experience and the use of stateof-the art equipment, we make it our goal to efficiently treat your DVT as an outpatient procedure.
+Our technique is minimally invasive, using a small incision behind the knee.
+Other institutions may take days to treat DVT.
+But with our expertise and state-of-the art equipment, we can effectively treat your DVT as an outpatient procedure.
 Our compassionate and knowledgeable supporting staff is familiar with the care before, during, and after your treatment of DVT.
-We have a dedicated recovery area, which ensures that our physicians have complete control of your care during your time with us.
+We have a dedicated recovery area.

 Clinical Trials for DVT

-The U.S. Surgeon General issued a national Call to Action in 2008, in which highlighted the negative impact of deep vein thrombosis (DVT), pulmonary embolism (PE), and the post-thrombotic syndrome (PTS) on public health.
-The study of image-guided clot removal treatments to improve patient outcomes by prevention of PTS was listed as an important research priority.
+The U.S. Surgeon General issued a national Call to Action in 2008, which highlighted the effect of deep vein thrombosis (DVT), pulmonary embolism (PE), and the post-thrombotic syndrome (PTS) on public health.
+The Surgeon General determined that studying image-guided clot removal was a top research priority.